 \subsection{Movement Capture in Proxemics}

-Since maintained distance is treated as an important index in interaction to analyze how people perceive the encountered object and to investigate people's overall sensory experience of each interaction \cite{hall1995handbook, mead2011recognition}.
-It is a widely accepted method to use the minimum distance aligned in time and space between humans and robots as their personal distances \cite{bailenson2003interpersonal, bretin2022co, interrante2006distance}.
+Maintained distance is a critical metric for analyzing how people perceive objects they encounter and for assessing their overall sensory experience during interactions \cite{hall1995handbook, mead2011recognition}.
+A common approach in proxemics research is to measure the minimum distance between humans and robots over time and space as an indicator of personal distance \cite{bailenson2003interpersonal, bretin2022co, interrante2006distance}.

-There are already several existing methods on indoor proxemic studies to the position desired targets, like \acrfull{rfid} \cite{cardenas2017proximithings}, \acrfull{vr} \cite{bretin2022co} or other wearable devices \cite{montanari2018measuring}.
-Despite the convenience and mobility of the devices above, none of them can compare to the precision of motion capture systems in positioning.
-Motion capture systems have been used in the creation of state-of-art virtual reality and other 3D movies due to their high precision, quick response, and high sampling rate \cite{chan2010virtual, menache2000understanding, bregler2007motion}.
-Existing research with motion capture on proxemic study utilized the system's capability of analyzing the participants' movement in all body key points \cite{kosinski2016fuzzy} to extract the desired feature in emotion or perception.
-Mead et al.~\cite{mead2013automated} used a Hidden Markov Model to recognize the participants' behavior based on their motion data collected from a Microsoft Kinect camera.
-More commonly, Jakobsen et al.~\cite{jakobsen2013information} puts only the position/velocity and orientation into consideration to find an efficient method of information visualization in the logic of proxemics.
+Various methods have been developed for studying indoor proxemics, including RFID \cite{cardenas2017proximithings}, virtual reality (VR) \cite{bretin2022co}, and wearable devices \cite{montanari2018measuring}.
+Although these technologies offer convenience and mobility, none match the precision of motion capture systems, which are widely used in the creation of state-of-the-art virtual reality experiences and 3D films due to their high precision, quick response, and high sampling rates \cite{chan2010virtual, menache2000understanding, bregler2007motion}.
+Research using motion capture systems in proxemics studies leverages the system’s capability to analyze participants' movements at all key body points \cite{kosinski2016fuzzy}, extracting features relevant to emotion or perception.
+For instance, the authors in~\cite{mead2013automated} used a Hidden Markov Model to recognize participants' behaviors based on motion data collected from a Microsoft Kinect camera.
+The authors in~\cite{jakobsen2013information} focused on position, velocity, and orientation to find efficient methods for information visualization in the context of proxemics.

-In our research, the motion capture system will only track the position and orientation of objects instead of their motions.
-As a result, marker rigid bodies will take the place of marker skeletons, which are more common in motion capturing.
-See in Figure \ref{fig:marker}, rigid bodies are formed by 4 or more markers on the same plane, with a clear pre-set pivot to label its orientation.
-The position and orientation information will be captured at the sampling rate of 100 Hz for later trajectory reconstruction and distance extraction.